Redmi launches X series Smart TVs at Rs 32,999

-New Delhi, March 17 (IANS) Redmi India, a sub-brand of Mi India, on Wednesday announced the brand's foray into the Smart TV category with the launch of Redmi Smart TV X series.
+New Delhi: Redmi India, a sub-brand of Mi India, on Wednesday announced the brand's foray into the Smart TV category with the launch of Redmi Smart TV X series.

 The smart TV series by Redmi includes the Redmi Smart TV X65, Smart TV X55 and Smart TV X50.
 All three smart televisions feature the same specifications but come in three different screen sizes.